katzenpost/docs/drafts/mix_plugin_subscription.rst

 which will potentially have a recipient command AND a SURB reply command encapsulating a SURB identifier.

-When the katzenpost client receives a new_messages(spool_id, app_messages) message via the mixnet, it consults its list of spools-to-subscription-IDs and for each subscription to that spool it sends a new_messages(subscription_id, app_messages) message to the client application.
+When the katzenpost client receives a new_messages(client_spool_id, app_messages) message via the mixnet, it consults its list of spools-to-subscription-IDs and for each subscription to that spool it sends a new_messages(client_subscription_id, app_messages) message to the client application.

 FIXME: This design as you have written it requires the spool_id to be unique